 Half-Day Safaris are available throughout the season.

 Knepp Castle, a castellated mansion designed by John Nash, was built in 1806 for the Burrell family.
-Thanks to its historic continuity Knepp Estate can boast ancient trees hundreds of years old.
-These are beautiful specimens in themselves but they also support rare species of beetle, lichens and bracket fungi.
+Thanks to its historic continuity Knepp Estate can boast ancient trees hundreds of years old which support rare species of beetle, lichens and bracket fungi.

-The land attached to Knepp Castle was farmed with increasing intensity over the last century, particularly following government directives after the Second World War.
+The Estate was farmed with increasing intensity over the last century, following government directives after the Second World War.
 The soil, however, is heavy Weald clay and not ideal for modern intensive farming methods.